Lushai Expedition: Cachar Column Operations

 If the last two terms were unable to be completed, then the column would attack the settlement of Rolianpuii in Chawnchhim on the 20th of February.
 The column moved to Rolianpuii's village of Chawchhin.
 Difficulties were proclaimed in collecting the muskets but the quota was fulfilled by nighttime and three upas were chosen to accompany the column to Tipaimukh.

 Poiboi had met with the Lushai assistants under John Edgar but still did not commit to come in and sue for peace.
 The column considered this one of its failures.
 However, the force returned to Cachar without any attacks.

 In January and February 1872, the expedition saw an immigration of captives under Poiboi and Lemkham.
 A total of 649 captives were rescued and 2,112 refugees cross to Manipur to request protection from the King.
-The captives and refugees arrived at the Manipur camp at Chibu.
-Statistics of the refugees showed 373 being Sukte who took refuge with the Lushais during famine, 967 Paites who were vassal of Poiboi's villages, 110 Soomties who were vassals of Kamhau's Sukte settlement and 612 Lushais from Bomhung's villages which had been destroyed by Kamhau.
-The king of Manipur assigned plots of land in the Thangching hills and valleys.
+The captives and refugees arrived at the Manipur camp at Chivu.
+Statistics of the refugees showed 373 being Sukte who took refuge with the Lushais during famine, 967 Paites who were vassal of Poiboi's villages, 110 Soomties who were vassals of Kam Hau's Sukte settlement and 612 Lushais from Bomhung's villages which had been destroyed by Kamhau.
+The king of Manipur assigned plots of land in the Thangjing hills and the neighbouring valley areas.
 Food was also provided until the settlers could become subsistent.

 Chittagong Column Operations

 Thomas Herbert Lewin as a political officer of the Chittagong Column, began to make preparations.
 In Rangamati guides and coolies were collected from different tribes and chiefs.
-The frontier police of the Chittagong Hill tracts were further strengthened and better equipped with European officers, who were added to the force after Lewin had an interview with Lord Mayo.
+The frontier police of the Chittagong Hill Tracts were further strengthened and better equipped with European officers, who were added to the force after Lewin had an interview with Lord Mayo.
 The campaign began on 8 October 1871.
 On 28 October, Lewin met with General Brownlow assigned to lead the column.
 Lewin was assigned an assistant known as Mr. Crouch.
 The 2nd Gurkha Regiment commanded by Colonel H. Macpherson arrived first to join the column.
 Rothangpuia with two minor chiefs on 12 November offered full support to the expedition.
 Lewin endeavoured to let Rothangpuia meet with General Brownlow.
 Brownlow would visit Rothangpuia's village on 22 November with an escort of the 2nd Gurkha regiment.
 A mithun was killed in spirit of the occasion and zu was distributed to everyone.
 After the departure of Brownlow, Rothangpuia voiced his hesitation of supporting the expedition and desired neutrality.
 This was due to the threat of retaliation of the Shendu chiefs in the future.
 Lewin assured a detachment of frontier police in his village in response.